Martin Freeman: Career

 Freeman appeared in all three films of Simon Pegg and Edgar Wright's comedic Three Flavours Cornetto trilogy, commencing with a brief non-speaking role in Shaun of the Dead as Yvonne's boyfriend, Declan, followed by a brief cameo in Hot Fuzz as a police officer.
 He was a main cast member in the 2013 finale to the trilogy, The World's End.
 On 5 October 2013, he was presented with a fellowship bearing his name by the members of University College Dublin's Literary & Historical Society.
-In April 2014, he played insurance salesman Lester Nygaard in the dark comedy-crime drama series Fargo.
-For his performance in this series, he was nominated for a Primetime Emmy Award, a Golden Globe Award, and a Critics' Choice Television Award.
-He opened in the title role in Shakespeare’s play Richard III in July 2014 at Trafalgar Studios.
+In April 2014, he played insurance salesman Lester Nygaard in the dark comedy-crime drama series Fargo, for which he was nominated for a Primetime Emmy Award, a Golden Globe Award, and a Critics' Choice Television Award.
+He opened in the title role in Shakespeare's play Richard III in July 2014 at Trafalgar Studios.

 In 2015, Freeman starred as producer Milton Fruchtman in the television film The Eichmann Show, based on blacklisted TV director Leo Hurwitz's filming of the 1961 trial of Nazi war criminal Adolf Eichmann.
-The film intercut dramatic scenes with historical footage from the trial.
-The Daily Telegraph described the film as "absolutely enthralling".
-He also played Everett K. Ross, a Central Intelligence Agency agent in Captain America: Civil War, which was released in May 2016.
+It intercut dramatic scenes with historical footage from the trial.
+The Daily Telegraph described it as "absolutely enthralling".
+Freeman also played Everett K. Ross, a Central Intelligence Agency agent in Captain America: Civil War, which was released in May 2016.

-In 2017, Freeman starred in Cargo, which premiered at the Adelaide Film Festival on 6 August 2017.
-The film is a feature-length remake of a 2013 short film of the same name.
-Later in the year he appeared opposite Tamsin Greig in Labour of Love, a political comedy by James Graham, at the Noël Coward Theatre.
-Labour of Love charts both the evolution of the UK Labour Party in recent decades and its presence in a tight-knit Nottinghamshire community.
-Freeman portrays fictional Labour MP David Lyons, whose modernising ideas pit him against the traditional left-wing constituency agent Jean Whittaker (Greig).
+In 2017, Freeman starred in Cargo, a feature-length remake of a 2013 short film of the same name, which premiered at the Adelaide Film Festival on 6 August 2017.
+Later that year he appeared opposite Tamsin Greig in Labour of Love, a political comedy by James Graham, at the Noël Coward Theatre.
+Freeman portrayed fictional Labour MP David Lyons, whose modernising ideas pit him against the traditional left-wing constituency agent Jean Whittaker (Greig).

 In 2018, he reprised his role as Everett K. Ross in Black Panther, which was set around two weeks after the event in Captain America: Civil War, making it his second appearance in Marvel Cinematic Universe.
-Between May 2017 and July 2019, Freeman starred in numerous adverts for Vodafone.
+Between May 2017 and July 2019, he starred in numerous adverts for Vodafone.

 In June 2018, Freeman was part of To Provide All People, a BBC Wales drama celebrating 70 years of the National Health Service.

-Since March 2020, Freeman has starred in the FX/Sky One comedy series Breeders.
-Freeman also serves as creator and an executive producer for the series.
-On 18 May 2020 FX and Sky One renewed Breeders for a second season.
+Since March 2020, Freeman has starred in the FX/Sky One comedy series Breeders, of which he is also a creator and executive producer.
+On 18 May 2020 FX and Sky One renewed it for a second season.